Motorcycle Loans for Bad Credit

 Types of bad credit motorcycle loans

-• Personal loan: The bad credit motorcycle loans we’ve highlighted on this page are unsecured personal loans that don’t require you to use your bike as collateral to qualify.
-You can use a personal loan to pay for almost anything, including large purchases like motorcycles.
+- Personal loan: The bad credit motorcycle loans we’ve highlighted on this page are unsecured personal loans that don’t require you to use your bike as collateral to qualify.
+This is why rates can be higher, as collateral reduces risk for lenders.

-• Secured motorcycle loan: When you use your motorcycle as collateral, the lender can take your bike if you stop making payments.
+- Secured motorcycle loan: When you use your motorcycle as collateral, the lender can repossess your bike if you stop making payments.
+By putting your asset at risk, you can usually score a lower interest rate.
 Lenders like Consumers Credit Union and myAutoLoan offer loans specifically for motorcycle purchases.

-• Dealership loan: Some dealerships work with lenders that offer loans for bad credit.
-You can fill out an application directly with the dealership, and they will show you any loan offers you qualify for.
-Watch out for dealer fees and make sure you’re working with a reputable dealer rather than a buy here, pay here lot.
+- Dealership loan: Some dealerships work with lenders that offer loans for bad credit.
+This can be convenient, as you can fill out an application directly with the dealership.
+But watch out for dealer fees and work with reputable dealers, not buy here, pay here lots.

-• In-house financing: Avoid in-house financing from buy here, pay here lots whenever possible.
-You’ll pay for the convenience of getting a loan and a motorcycle in the same place with extremely high interest rates and fees, making this the most expensive way to fund your bike.
+- In-house financing: Avoid in-house financing from buy here, pay here lots whenever possible.
+These loans often carry extremely high interest rates and fees, making this the most expensive way to fund your bike.

 How to find a motorcycle loan with LendingTree

-LendingTree users could save an average of $1,659 by shopping around on our site.
+According to a recent LendingTree study, users who shopped around on the site ended up saving an average of $1,659.
 Here’s how to compare several motorcycle loan offers from LendingTree in minutes.

 Motorcycle payment calculator